cagross/react-specials/README.md

 ### End-To-End Tests

 End-To-End tests are written using the [Cypress test suite](https://www.cypress.io/).
-Those tests are located in several different files.
-Each file name ends in `.spec.js`, and they are all located in the `client/cypress/integration` folder.
+Those tests are located in the `client/cypress/e2e/tests/` folder.
 To execute one (or all) of those tests, do the following:

 1. Start the web server listening on port 5555.
-To do that, from your command line navigate to the project's root directory and execute:
+From your command line navigate to the project's root directory and execute:

 `npm start`